name/dig/README.md

 ## Overview

-Dig is a command-line tool to search files for string and output this to the console.
+Dig is a command-line tool to search files for a provided string and output the found results.

 ## Usage